 Thank you for attending the SACME 2023 Multichannel Annual Meeting: Inspiring and Igniting the CPD Imagination

-The Society for Academic Continuing Medical Education (SACME) invites you to join us for our 2023 Multichannel Annual Meeting, which will be hosted March 15th through the 17th in Nashville, Tennessee, and virtually online!
+The Society for Academic Continuing Medical Education (SACME) hosted our 2023 Multichannel Annual Meeting, March 15th through the 17th in Nashville, Tennessee, and virtually online.

 The theme for this year’s conference is “Inspiring and Igniting the CPD Imagination."